Yordan Alvarez Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Tigers have a 4.47 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.43).

+- Rodriguez will aim to earn his 10th win when he gets the start for the Tigers, his 20th of the season.
+He is 9-6 with a 3.03 ERA and 115 strikeouts in 113 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Cleveland Guardians, when the right-hander threw six innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Sunday, the left-hander went 6 2/3 innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.

+- The 30-year-old has put up a 3.03 ERA and 9.2 strikeouts per nine innings across 19 games this season, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.